jeog/TDAmeritradeAPI/README_STREAMING.md

                         StreamingSubscription_C **subs,
                         size_t nsubs,
                         int *results_buffer );

+[Python]
+def stream.StreamingSession.start(self, *subscriptions):
 ```

 The C++ methods take a single subscription object or a vector of different ones and returns the success/failure state of each subscription in the order they were passed.
 Other errors result in a ```StreamingException```.

+The Python method takes 1 or more subscription objects, returning a list of bools to indicate success/failure of each.
+Other errors result in a ```clib.CLibException```.

 The C method takes an array of subscription proxy objects (cast to their generic 'base' type pointer) and returns the success/failure state of each subscription in a 'results_buffer'
 array.
 This int array must be allocated by the caller to at least the size of the 'subs' array, or the arg can be set to NULL to ignore results.